 It normally extends to loss of income if the injured person is unable to work as a result of the incident.

 The travel insurance policy covers the organisation against the risks involved in both domestic and international travel.
 Loss of baggage, medical expenses, excess in the event of a hire car vehicle accident and cancellation costs may be included in cover.
 (Recently one of Bellrock’s travel insurers covered cancellation costs for trips cancelled due to COVID-19).

 In almost all cases, a workers’ compensation policy is compulsory for organisations that have paid employees.
 It covers expenses such as wages and medical bills if a person is injured at work.

 It is your organisation’s responsibility as an employer not only to have workers’ compensation insurance, but also to maintain a safe workplace.

 NFPs are an important part of the community and the work is rewarding and valued by many.
 It is vital that potential exposures are managed with a programme that is tailored to the unique risk profile of each organisation.
-It is also important to note that the policy coverage offered by every insurer differs considerably and should be evaluated by a broker who understands your circumstances.
-For further information or to obtain a quote please contact Bellrock via the form below.
+It is also important to note that the policy coverage offered by every insurer differs considerably and should be evaluated by an advisor who understands your circumstances.

 For personalised advice regarding the insurances required for Not For Profit organisations, and to obtain a quote, please contact us via the form below.